NickPiperno/Contently/checklists/phase1-project-setup-authentication.md

 # Phase 1: Project Setup & Authentication

-This phase focuses on establishing the project foundation and implementing user authentication using AWS Cognito.
+This phase focuses on establishing the project foundation and implementing user authentication using Auth0.
 This will create the base structure for our application and enable secure user access.

 ## 1. Project Initialization